-^[#1] All parts and derivatives, except:

-- (d) Suits, and parts and derivatives thereof, of artificially propagated plants of the genus Vanilla. - [#2] All parts and derivatives except: - (a) seeds and pollen; and - (b) finished products packaged and ready for retail trade. - [#3] Whole and sliced roots and parts of roots, excluding manufactured parts or derivatives, such as powders, pills, extracts, tonics, teas and confectionery. - [#4] All parts and derivatives, except: - (a) seeds (including seedpods of Orchidaceae), spores and pollen (including pollinia).
-The exemption does not apply to seeds from Cactaceae spp. exported from Mexico, and to seeds from Beccariophoenix madagascariensis and Dypsis decaryi exported from Madagascar; - (b) seedling or tissue cultures obtained in vitro, in solid or liquid media, transported in sterile containers; - (c) cut flowers of artificially propagated plants; - (d) fruits, and parts and derivatives thereof, of naturalized or artificially propagated plants of the genus Vanilla (Orchidaceae) and of the family Cactaceae; - (e) stems, flowers, and parts and derivatives thereof, of naturalized or artificially propagated plants of the genera Opuntia subgenus Opuntia and Selenicereus (Cactaceae); and - (f) finished products of Euphorbia antisyphilitica packaged and ready for retail trade. - [#5] Logs, sawn wood and veneer sheets. - [#6] Logs, sawn wood, veneer sheets and plywood. - [#7] Logs, woodchips, powder and extracts. - [#8] Underground parts (i.e. roots, rhizomes): whole, parts and powdered. - [9] Artificially propagated specimens of the following hybrids and/or cultivars are not subject to the provisions of the Convention: - Haitora x graeseri - Schlumbergera x buckleyi - Schlumbergera russelliana x Schlumbergera truncata - Schlumbergera orssichiana x Schlumbergera truncata - Schlumbergera opuntioides x Schlumbergera truncata - Schlumbergera truncata (cultivars)

-- Cactaceae spp. colour mutants grafted on the following grafting stocks: Harrisia 'Jusbertii', Hylocereus trigonus or Hylocereus undatus

-- Opuntia microdasys (cultivars).
+- [#1] All parts and derivatives, except: - (a) seeds, spores and pollen (including pollinia); - (b) seedling or tissue cultures obtained in vitro, in solid or liquid media, transported in sterile containers; - (c) cut flowers of artificially propagated plants; and - (d) fruits, and parts and derivatives thereof, of artificially propagated plants of the genus Vanilla. - [#2] All parts and derivatives except: - (a) seeds and pollen; and - (b) finished products packaged and ready for retail trade. - [#3] Whole and sliced roots and parts of roots, excluding manufactured parts or derivatives, such as powders, pills, extracts, tonics, teas and confectionery. - [#4] All parts and derivatives, except: - seeds (including seedpods of Orchidaceae), spores and pollen (including pollinia).
+The exemption does not apply to seeds from Cactaceae spp. exported from Mexico, and to seeds from Beccariophoenix madagascariensis and Dypsis decaryi exported from Madagascar; - (b) seedling or tissue cultures obtained in vitro, in solid or liquid media, transported in sterile containers; - (c) cut flowers of artificially propagated plants; - (d) fruits, and parts and derivatives thereof, of naturalized or artificially propagated plants of the genus Vanilla (Orchidaceae) and of the family Cactaceae; - (e) stems, flowers, and parts and derivatives thereof, of naturalized or artificially propagated plants of the genera Opuntia subgenus Opuntia and Selenicereus (Cactaceae); and - (f) finished products of Aloe ferox and Euphorbia antisyphilitica packaged and ready for retail trade. - [#5] Logs, sawn wood and veneer sheets. - [#6] Logs, sawn wood, veneer sheets and plywood. - [#7] Logs, woodchips, powder and extracts. - [#8] Underground parts (i.e. roots, rhizomes): whole, parts and powdered. - [9] Artificially propagated specimens of the following hybrids and/or cultivars are not subject to the provisions of the Convention: - Haitora x graeseri - Schlumbergera x buckleyi - Schlumbergera russelliana x Schlumbergera truncata - Schlumbergera orssichiana x Schlumbergera truncata - Schlumbergera opuntioides x Schlumbergera truncata - Schlumbergera truncata (cultivars) - Cactaceae spp. colour mutants grafted on the following grafting stocks: Harrisia 'Jusbertii', Hylocereus trigonus or Hylocereus undatus - Opuntia microdasys (cultivars).